 U.K. Parliament Must Trigger Brexit, Highest Court Says, Dealing Setback To May

-The U.K.'s exit from the European Union must be triggered by Parliament — not by the prime minister, the nation's Supreme Court says.
+The U.K.'s exit from the European Union must be triggered by Parliament, not by the prime minister, the nation's Supreme Court says.
 In an 8-3 ruling, the court ruled that Theresa May doesn't have legal standing to carry out Brexit, the plan to leave the EU that voters embraced in a close referendum last June.

 The prime minister's office says the ruling "does nothing to change" its timetable of leaving the economic union by the end of March.
 That's when May set a deadline for invoking Article 50 — the exit clause that's built into the EU's constitutional rules.
 But the already complicated process, the Supreme Court now says, must also include Parliament.